 Please read the information and other documents regarding session coordinator duties that are linked on this page.

-You should receive an email with link(s) to the information for the session(s) you are coordinating sometime in September.
+You should receive an email with link(s) to the information for the session(s) you are coordinating sometime in September or October.
 Double-check that the day and time do not interfere with any other sessions or performances you will be participating in during the conference.

 Please contact the presenter(s) when you receive that email.
 Their contact info is in the "Clinicians" tab when you click the link to their session.
 Please confirm the details of the session with them, including the presenter information, session information, date and time, and additional A/V equipment that they have requested or need to request.

 Please note that these links will also be sent to the presenter with a deadline of October 1 to change any information and add A/V Equipment Requests themselves, but we are asking you to also follow up with the presenter to make sure all requested equipment is in the database before October 31.
 No additional equipment may be requested after October 1, but since we were late getting the initial Session Coordinator info out this year, we might be able to make some additions later.